COORDINATION -2

 (a) Apical Dominance

 This refers to the inhibition of lateral bud development by the terminal bud.
 If the terminal bud is removed, lateral buds develop into side branches.
 This is because when the apical bud is cut and removed, the apical dominance is reduced.
 However, if the apical bud is cut and then a substance containing auxin is applied to the cut end, lateral buds do not sprout or develop.
-This experiment clearly indicates that apical dominance is brought by auxins.
-The principle of apical dominancy is applied in pruning.
+This experiment clearly indicates that apical dominance is brought about by auxins.
+The principle of apical dominance is applied in pruning.
 Removal of the terminal bud encourages the sprouting of side branches causing the plant to grow sideways instead of upwards.

 (b) Development of Adventitious Roots